-The Orthopaedic Center of Southern Illinois performs a variety of orthopaedic examinations daily in their Imaging Department.
-A 1.5T MRI, Bone Densitometry (DEXA), X-Ray suites and C-Arms are available for convenient service to the patient.
+Orthopaedic Center of Southern Illinois performs a variety of orthopaedic examinations daily in their Imaging Department.
+A GEHealthcare SIGNA Explorer 1.5T MRI, Hologic Horizon-W/QDR Bone Density system (DEXA) with (TBS) Trabecular Bone Score software, Digital Radiography Imaging suites and C-Arms are available for convenient service to the patient.

 Magnetic Resonance Imaging (MRI)

 One of the greatest advantages of the MRI system is that it provides a non-invasive means of acquiring very accurate information for referencing veins and arteries within the body.
-Consistent, high-quality images are produced using anatomy-specific RF coils.
-A typical exam will take approximately 30 minutes to complete.
+Consistent, high-quality images are produced using anatomy-specific RF Air Coils.
+A typical exam will take approximately 20 - 30 minutes to complete.

 The MRI Department was awarded a three-year term of accreditation for its closed MRI as the result of a facility survey conducted by the American College of Radiology (ACR).
 Accreditation is voluntary, and those healthcare organizations who seek this distinction receive evaluations for image quality and procedure by board-certified radiologists and physicists who are experts in the field.
 The accreditation program also evaluates the qualifications of staff, adequacy of equipment, and quality control and assurance measures that the facility has implemented.
 ACR accreditation is no easy accomplishment, and for the MRI staff to take this challenge on and acquire this accreditation – is remarkable.

 Bone Densitometry (DEXA)